Advanced Technique

 How X-Wing Works

-Look for a candidate that appears in exactly two positions in two different rows.
+1. 1 Find two rows where a candidate appears in exactly two positions

-Verify that the candidate positions are in the same two columns across both rows.
+2. 2 Verify these positions are in the same two columns

-The four positions should form the corners of a rectangle on the grid.
+3. 3 The four cells form the corners of a rectangle

-Remove the candidate from all other cells in the two affected columns.
+4. 4 Eliminate the candidate from all other cells in those columns

 Row B: [ ][ ][ ][ ][ ][ ][ ][ ][ ]